-Start-ups from countries with moderately developed innovation capacity can compete for support from the InnoStars Awards, which can be used to turn their healthcare ideas into viable enterprises.
+Start-ups from countries with moderately developed innovation capacity can compete for support from the InnoStars Awards, to convert healthcare ideas into viable enterprises.

-Through a competitive programme of funding, mentoring and training, the InnoStars Awards help start-ups to verify the need for their healthcare innovations, attract investors and shorten the time it takes to get their ideas to market.
+Through a competitive programme of funding, mentoring and training, the InnoStars Awards helps start-ups to validate the need for their healthcare innovations, attract investors and ultimately shorten the time it takes to get their ideas to market.

 Is it for me?

-InnoStars is suitable for micro- and small enterprises, spin-offs and start-ups that already have a prototype or minimum viable product but do not have a product or service on the market yet.
-Applicants must have a legal entity in one of the following countries: Croatia, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia and Slovenia.
+InnoStars is suitable for micro- and small enterprises, spin-offs and start-ups that already have a prototype, or minimum viable product, but do not yet have a product or service on the market.
+Applicants must have a legal entity in one of the following countries: Croatia, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Poland, Portugal, Romania, Slovakia, or Slovenia.

 The journey begins when start-ups submit a competitive application to enter the InnoStars Awards programme.
-Those accepted will receive €25,000 in “smart money” for training costs, four months of mentoring from one individual and training at two European Bootcamps.
-Participants also take part in three interviews with potential customers, investors or partners in order to verify the need for their idea and make valuable connections.
+Those accepted will receive €25,000 in “smart money” for training costs, four months of mentoring and also training at two European Bootcamps.
+Participants also take part in three interviews with potential customers, investors or partners in order to validate the need for their innovation and make valuable connections.

-To compete in the InnoStars Awards Final, start-ups submit the business plan they have been developing.
-Those selected will then pitch to an international jury of healthcare professionals, representatives of EIT Health, industrial partners and market experts.
+To compete in the InnoStars Awards Final, start-ups first submit their business plan.
+Those selected will go on to pitch to an international jury of healthcare professionals, representatives of EIT Health, industrial partners and market experts.
 Winners of the contest receive up to €25,000 to support the launch of their product or service.
 All entrants benefit from the connections they build with potential partners.